birkirbrynjarsson/deploy-sql-package/README.md

-The executable requires a `.json` configuration file as input, each root element of the JSON document runs a single execution of `sqlpackage` with the arguments defined within.
+The executable requires a `.json` configuration file as input, each root element of the JSON document runs a single execution of `sqlpackage` with the arguments for the execution defined within.
 All the possible `sqlpackage` arguments can be found on [_Microsoft's_ website](https://docs.microsoft.com/en-us/sql/tools/sqlpackage?view=sql-server-2017)

 Run the executable with your deployment configuration: